PhDN/NoCheat/devdocs.md

 Run the command `python src/back/main.py` to start the NoCheat server.
 The default port it serves its content from is 80, so for development purposes it may be more suitable to supply a `-p <port-number>` option to the aforementioned command.

 ## How to test the software
-Complete at least steps 1 and 2 for building the software, then run of the following commands:
+For running tests, complete at least steps 1 and 2 for building the software.

-- To test the backend, run `pytest src/test`.
+### Backend tests
+Run `pytest src/test` from the root directory to perform backend tests.

+### Frontend tests
+If you have not previously run the frontend tests, run the command `npm --prefix src/front install --dev` to install the necessary frontend development dependencies.

-- To test the frontend, run `npm --prefix src/front run test`.
+Afterward or otherwise, run `npm --prefix src/front run test` to perform frontend tests.

 ## How to add new tests
 Add files for testing `NoCheat` to the `src/test/data/` directory.